thehubdao/dcl-edit-dev-log/log/003-assets.md

 ### Fix: Wrong input field selected

 When clicking on an input field, the wrong input field was sometimes selected.
-This was due to a bug in the code, where the UI Visuals updated, when there sould not update.
-This was fixed, and now the correct input field stayes selected.
+This was due to a bug in the code, where the UI Visuals updated, when there should not update.
+This was fixed, and now the correct input field stays selected.

 ### Startup sequence rework

 The startup sequence was changed, so that it can handle different cases.
-This includes cases, where dcl-edit needs to open a new scene or convert a scene from V1 to V2.
+This includes cases where dcl-edit needs to open a new scene or convert a scene from V1 to V2.

 ### Show available lands in blue

 In the scene.json file, there is a list of parcels, that are available to build on.
-These are now shown in blue in the scene view, so that the user can quickly see, where to build.
+These are now shown in blue in the scene view, so that the user can quickly see where to build.

 ![grafik](https://user-images.githubusercontent.com/11379989/212622510-d30bfed9-9597-40b0-82ed-7699560483ef.png)